davidclough/node/_documents/javascript-guide/javascript-guide.md

 Three essential things are required:

-  * The properties an object created using this constructor function are set via the `this` keyword.
+  * The properties of an object created using this constructor function are set via the `this` keyword.
 Within a constructor function `this` is the object that is being created and which is implicitly returned by the function.
 In this case the number of wheels can be supplied as a parameter to the function.
 If not supplied it will default to 4.
-If you wanted you could throw an exception if a sensible value for a parameter is not called.
+If you wanted you could throw an exception if a sensible value for a parameter is not supplied.
   * The `prototype` property of the function needs to be set.
 In this case Car prototype will be a newly created in-memory object whose prototype is Object.
 This line is not essential in this case as it will occur by default.
 However, we are bearing in mind later examples which define more complex prototype chains.
   * The `prototype.constuctor` property is defined.

 Defining the `constructor` property is good practice.
-There may be the odd occasion when an object needs to be able to refer to its own constructor and it is better not to be referring to it explicitly by its name.
+There may be the odd occasion when an object needs to be able to refer to its own constructor and it is better not to refer to it explicitly by its name.
 The property is not automatically assigned via some under-the-bonnet magic.
-It unfortunately has to be defined manually.
+It has to be defined manually, unfortunately.

-This code constructs on object from the Car function defined above and examines some of its properties:
+This code constructs an object from the Car function defined above and examines some of its properties:

     var myCar = new Car();

-    console.log(myCar.__proto__);					// Car { ... }
+    console.log(myCar.__proto__);					      // Object { ... }
     console.log(typeof myCar);						      // "object"
     console.log(myCar instanceof Car);			    // true
     console.log(myCar.constructor === Car);			// true

     console.log(myCar.wheels);						// 4
     console.log(new Car(3).wheels);				// 3

 Notice that `typeof myCar` returns "object" and not "Car".
 For non-primitive objects `typeof` will only ever return "object".